 What qualifications will you need?

-- Honours degree (2:2) or equivalent, or higher, with at least half in a language or a native speaker
+- Honours degree (normally 2:2 or higher) from a UK higher education institution or equivalent qualification, with at least half in a language or

 For further information contact firstname.lastname@example.org